JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 ### Getting a vector of indices within groups

-The last context-dependent expression supported by the operation specification syntax is getting the index of each row within each group:
+The last column-independent operation supported by the operation specification syntax is getting the index of each row within each group: